-Using LinkedIn professionally will help you greatly in establishing connections, developing relationships, and exploring companies and industries.
-Think of your profile as an online version of your resume, where you can enhance the content and use it as a dynamic networking tool.
+Using LinkedIn professionally can help you establish connections, develop relationships, and explore companies and industries.
+Think of your profile as an online version of your résumé that is visible to alumni, professionals, and potential employers.

 How to Write an Effective LinkedIn Profile